DeCleanup-Network/Alpha-Version/README.md

 **Contribution to Ecosystem Growth**: By driving environmental action and integrating blockchain technology, DeCleanup encourages global participation, boosting new wallets activity and community engagement.

-**Innovation in Application**: The platform uses NFTs that evolve with each contribution, combined with leaderboards and gamification via [Guild XYZ](https://guild.xyz/decleanup-network) giving users interactive ways to earn rewards while supporting environmental causes.
+**Innovation in Application**: The platform uses NFTs that evolve with each contribution, combined with leaderboards and gamification via [Guild XYZ](https://guild.xyz/decleanup-network) giving users interactive ways to earn additional points while supporting our community campaign.
+The top of the leaderboard will make it to whitelist.

 # What Has Been Done